kotya4/json2bytes-python-js/README.txt

 TIPs:

-    value_len can be 0, then key will be inserted but no bytes will be read
+    in python value_len can be 0, then key will be inserted but no bytes will be read

 TODOs: